-Not only is Belleville a melting pot of cultures, it’s a fusion of ethnic restaurants, and home to one of two Chinatowns in Paris.
+Not only is Belleville a melting pot of cultures, but it’s also a fusion of ethnic restaurants, and home to one of two Chinatowns in Paris.
 You can enjoy cheap yet authentic Thai, Vietnamese, Chinese or French cuisines while mingling with local artists.
-We recommend checking out Rue Denoyez, a street covered in fascinating, ever changing murals on walls, where local artist display their paintings and artwork for free.
+We recommend checking out Rue Denoyez, a street covered in fascinating, ever-changing murals on walls, where local artist display their paintings and artwork for free.

 Bar le Forum